garywuuu/fde/SETUP.md

 ## Next Steps

 - Explore the dashboard
-- Create companies and integrations
+- Create customers and integrations
 - Add tasks and notes
 - Check out the eval runs page
 - Use the search functionality